Photon emission from weakly magnetized neutral pions: Formalism

 Finally, by substituting Eq.~(\ref{am-cm}) into Eq.~(\ref{decay-def}), we obtain

 where $\Gamma(0)$ is the decay rate for the zero-field case

 which agrees with the textbook result in Ref.~\cite{Schwartz:2014sze}.

+It should be emphasized that the third term in the parentheses in Eq.~(\ref{Gamma-CS}) is not an independent higher-order correction.
+As is clear from the derivation, the auxiliary expansion in the small pion mass neither replaces nor invalidates the weak-field expansion.
+Instead, it provides a numerical approximation to the ${\cal O}(|eB|^2)$ result by exploiting the hierarchy $m_\pi\ll m_P$.
+Strictly speaking, this procedure is self-consistent when $|eB|$ remains small compared to both $m_P^2$ and $m_\pi^2$.
+In our estimates below, we extrapolate the result beyond this strict regime of validity.
+However, its order-of-magnitude reliability is supported by the full numerical calculation, which does not rely on the small-pion-mass approximation.

 As seen from Eq.~(\ref{Gamma-CS}), the qualitative effect of the magnetic field is to suppress the pion decay rate.
-Quantitatively, however, the effect remains small for realistic field strengths.
-For magnetic fields of order $|eB| \simeq m_\pi^2\approx 0.02~\text{GeV}^2$, typical of those expected in heavy-ion collisions, the correction to the decay rate is only about $0.02\%$.
-Even for substantially stronger fields, $|eB| \simeq 10 m_\pi^2\approx 0.2~\text{GeV}^2$, the suppression increases only modestly, reaching approximately $2\%$.
+Quantitatively, however, the effect remains very small even for relatively strong benchmark fields.
+For example, for magnetic fields of order $|eB| \simeq m_\pi^2\approx 0.02~\text{GeV}^2$, the correction to the decay rate is only about $0.02\%$.
+This value should be regarded as an optimistic benchmark rather than a realistic estimate for the stages of a heavy-ion collision in which neutral pions are abundant, since the magnetic field at such late times is expected to be smaller and the effect correspondingly more suppressed.
+Even for substantially stronger fields, $|eB| \simeq 10 m_\pi^2\approx 0.2~\text{GeV}^2$, the modification of the decay rate reaches only approximately $2\%$.

 The reduction of the decay rate in the presence of a magnetic background is qualitatively consistent with results obtained using alternative approaches, such as those based on the Gell-Mann-Oakes-Renner relation~\cite{Shushpanov:1997sf,Agasian:2001ym,Simonov:2015xta,Coppola:2025nus} and chiral perturbation theory~\cite{Andersen:2012zc,Andersen:2012dz,Brauner:2017uiu}.
 These studies typically focus on the magnetic-field dependence of the pion decay constant, $f_{\pi}(B)$, which increases with the field strength.
 Since the decay rate scales as $\Gamma(B)\propto 1/f_{\pi}^2(B)$, an enhancement of $f_{\pi}(B)$ naturally leads to a suppression of $\Gamma(B)$.